 If you’re still on the fence about product reviews, let’s see what benefits displaying them can bring to your shop.

-Negative reviews are, unfortunately, an inevitability.
+Negative reviews are, unfortunately, as close to inevitable as it gets.
 In fact, plenty of shoppers go out of their way to search out and read negative reviews when they visit an unknown website.

 Believe it or not, product reviews can actually help your shop rank higher in Google search results.
 How?
 It’s quite simple, actually – user-generated content boosts SEO.

 Whenever someone writes a new review, it essentially gets shared on a product page.
-Because you’re adding new texts to your pages, Google will re-crawl your pages relatively soon thereafter.
+Because this action is basically the equivalent of "adding new texts" to your pages, Google will re-crawl your pages relatively soon thereafter.
 Because Google absolutely loves “fresh content”, your product pages will reap the rewards by appearing higher in search results.

 As everyone knows, the higher you rank, the more traffic you’ll get.

-When customers know what they’re buying, it leads to lower feelings of disappointment and thus, lower return rates.
+When customers have a better understanding of what they’re buying, it leads to lower feelings of disappointment and thus, lower return rates.

-In case you’re a numbers-person, I’ve found a few statistics to back up my point.
+In case you’re a "numbers-person", I’ve found a few statistics to back up my points.

 BrightLocal creates an annual reviews survey.
-Their 2017 survey revealed many interesting statistics.
-Among them, this one jumped out at me:
+Their 2019 survey revealed many interesting statistics.
+Among them, this chart jumped out at me:

 When it comes to the sources that consumers use to make product purchase decisions, eMarketer released some findings from March 2018 comparing UK and US internet users:

-If you look at 3 of the top 4 answers, they directly involve 3rd party social proof.
+Three out of the top four answers directly involve third-party social proof.
 Word of mouth, ratings/review websites, and user reviews found themselves up there.
-Search (traditional) also made it in the top 4.
-It’s worth noting that this might also be a third-party reviewer.
-It may also be the brand’s website that shows up in the results (so remember the user-generated content point from earlier).
+Search (traditional) also made it in the top four.

-I have one more table for you to check out.
+I have another table for you to check out.
 This one looks at affluent internet users and the factors that encourage them to make digital purchases.